jhckragh/magetool/README.txt

 ## Legal ##

 Magento is a trademark of Irubin Consulting Inc. Python is a trademark or registered trademark of the Python Software Foundation.
-Linux is a registered trademark of Linus Torvalds.
 Ubuntu is a registered trademark of Canonical Ltd.

 Magetool is not in any way affiliated with or endorsed by any of these trademark owners.